Carrie Underwood discography

-American country music singer Carrie Underwood has released nine studio albums, one greatest hits album, and 29 singles.
+American singer Carrie Underwood has released nine studio albums, one greatest hits album, and 29 singles.
 Underwood rose to fame after winning the fourth season of American Idol in 2005.
 Her debut album, Some Hearts, was released in 2005 and is the fastest-selling debut country album in Nielsen SoundScan history.
 It also became the best-selling solo female country debut in Recording Industry Association of America (RIAA) history, as well as the top-selling debut album of any American Idol contestant in the United States.

 Her second album, Carnival Ride, was released in 2007 and debuted at number one on the Billboard 200 charts.
 During the first week, it sold 527,000 copies, which at the time was the best sales week by a female solo country artist since Shania Twain's Greatest Hits sold 530,000 copies in its first week back in 2004.
 The album has since been certified 4× Platinum.

 Underwood released her third studio album, Play On, on November 3, 2009.
 It debuted at number one on the Top Country Albums chart and the all-genre Billboard 200.
 It features the number one singles "Cowboy Casanova", "Temporary Home", and "Undo It", as well as the number two single, "Mama's Song".
 The album has since been certified 3× Platinum in the US, Platinum in Canada, and Gold in Australia.
 In June 2011, the album re-entered the Australian Albums Chart for both the ARIA National Top 50 and the Country Top 20 albums at number 14 and number one, respectively, giving Underwood her first number one album in Australia.
 The album was eventually certified Gold in Australia.

 On May 1, 2012, Underwood released her fourth album, Blown Away.
 In the United States, it sold 267,000 albums in its first week and debuted at number one on the Billboard 200 and the Top Country Albums charts.
 It debuted at number one in Canada's Top 200 all-genre albums chart and Top 100 Country albums chart, being immediately certified Gold.
 The album also debuted at number one on Australia's Top 20 Country Albums and number four on the all-genre Top 50 Albums.
 The album has been certified 2× Platinum in the United States and Canada.